 For northern lights photography the following are useful or necessary.
 It takes a lot of practice.

-- Have fun.
-Stop and look up or you’ll miss the full experience.
+Have fun.
+Stop and look up or you’ll miss the full Yukon northern lights experience.

 Where to stay in Whitehorse

 Many hotels can help set you up with northern lights tours.
-On a couple of occasions I stayed at the Westmark Hotel conveniently located close to restaurants and the main shopping area.
+On a couple of occasions I stayed at what is now the Sternwheeler Hotel & Conference Centre conveniently located close to restaurants and the main shopping area.
 The bus picked up people in the evening here for a northern lights tour.